zhangce/DBCourseMaterial/SQL1/step1.md

 ##### Connect

-Now `PostgreSQL` is running as a service and we can connect to it using its default client `psql`.
+Now `PostgreSQL` is running as a service in the background and we can connect to it using its default client `psql`.
 By default, `PostgreSQL` will create a user `postgres` and it is easier to connect to it as this user.